JT-Bruch/TerraCraft/readme.md

    grief proof way to alter the biomes that they have created.
 Additionally, my goal is to provide unique tools to the players that aren't based on power gen or ore processing.

    Currently I am in an extremely alpha state, however I have already created the algorithm that replaces the biome.
 The next month or so will be flushing out the mod to include all the tools, blocks, textures and gui's to make this a first class mod.
 Once the first build goes Alpha.
 I will be closing the source of the mod.
-However I am in need of textures (I'm a software developer, not a graphic artist) and I will gladly provide personal support and beta builds to those who contribute.
+I have been in contact with a texture guy so hopefully I will have an alpha build within a week or so.

    Furthermore, I will be creating a 1.7.2 server that people are welcome to come and play one once I get an Alpha version of the mod up.
 Now to the good stuff